d6y/liftmodules-imap-idle/README.md

 In your application's Boot.boot code:

 	bootstrap.liftmodules.ImapIdle.init { m : javax.mail.Message =>
-			println("You've got mail: "+net.liftweb.modules.imapidle.EmailUtil.dump(m))
+		println("You've got mail: "+net.liftweb.modules.imapidle.EmailUtils.dump(m))
 		true // delete the email on the server
 }

-...which will dump the contents of the email to your console and delete it.
+...which will dump the contents of the email to your console and then delete the mail.

 If you're doing persistence in the Message => Boolean handler, ensure you initialize Record/Mapper before you ImapIdle.init because init will try to connect and start processing any emails that may be waiting.